fachwerk-dev/create-fachwerk/slides/slides.md

 Slides can also have metadata or _frontmatter_.
 It is stored in [YAML format](https://dev.to/paulasantamaria/introduction-to-yaml-125f).

-When adding `title:` metadata to pages, these pages show up in the menu.
+When adding `title:` metadata to pages, these pages appear in the menu.
 Click `≡` to toggle it.

 ```md
 ---